strong-type-systems/libregraphicsmeeting/current/2025/program/from_import_to_website_part_2.md

 ---
 labels: [photography, web, Digikam, Wordpress, toolbox]
 type: workshop
-title: "From the Import to the Website – part 2: editing metadata and creating a sophisticated web photo gallery or archive"
+title: "From the Import to the Website — part\xa02: editing metadata and creating a sophisticated web photo gallery or archive"
 hosts: [Anna]
 ---